calvinkw1/final-project-specs/readme.md

 ## CORE REQUIREMENTS
 * **Test It.** You must write request and feature specs.
-* **Authentication and Authentication** Your app will maintain user accounts and profiles.
+* **Authentication and Authorization** Your app will maintain user accounts and profiles.
 Login credentials must be validated before users can gain access to your application.
 * **Handles invalid data.** Forms in your application should validate data and handle incorrect inputs.
 Validate sign up information, verify valid email addresses and secure passwords.
 * **Partials.** Use partials to DRY (Don’t Repeat Yourself) up your views.
 * **JavaScript & jQuery** Spice up the front-end of your app and have some event driven functionality.
 Pick framework(s) and/or library(s) to improve your js codebase cleanliness, DRYness, and maintanability.
 If you want to write a JSON API with Rails, and build your frontend as a pure JS app, then go for it.